flotiq/flotiq-gatsby-shop-1/README.md

     ```
     GATSBY_FLOTIQ_API_KEY=YOUR FLOTIQ API KEY
+    SNIPCART_API_KEY=YOUR SNIPCART API KEY
     GA_TRACKING_ID=YOUR GA TRACKING KEY
     ```

 4. **Start developing.**

    Navigate into your new site’s directory and start it up.

     ```shell
-    cd gatsby-starter-boilerplate/
+    cd flotiq-gatsby-shop-1/
     gatsby develop
     ```

    This step is optional and is not necessary if you used flotiq-cli to start the project.

    If you wish to import example data to your account, before running `gatsby develop` run:

     ```sh
     flotiq import [flotiqApiKey] .
     ```

    It will add one example object to your Flotiq account.

    _Note: You need to put your Read and write API key as the `flotiqApiKey` for import to work, You don't need any content types in your account._

 5. **Open the source code and start editing!**

    Your site is now running at `http://localhost:8000`!

    _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby Tutorial](https://www.gatsbyjs.com/docs/tutorial/part-4/#use-graphiql-to-explore-the-data-layer-and-write-graphql-queries)._

-    Open the `gatsby-starter-boilerplate` directory in your code editor of choice and edit `src/pages/index.js`.
+   Open the `flotiq-gatsby-shop-1` directory in your code editor of choice and edit `src/pages/index.js`.
 Save your changes and the browser will update in real time!

 6. **Manage your content using Flotiq editor**